Are Social Media Trends Making Marketers Stupid and Lazy?

 I've noticed an interesting trend in Facebook... more so in the last few months, but I think it's been growing for a number of years.
-Facebook has always been intended to bring like-minded people together; to bring friends together.
+Facebook (and most other social media platforms) has always been intended to bring like-minded people together; to bring friends together.
 It's been intended to allow people to continue to build relationships when they aren't in the same physical location.

-Sometimes it feels as though the purpose of Facebook has become a place to tell everyone else they are wrong.
+Sometimes it feels as though the purpose of social media has become a place to tell everyone else they are wrong.
 It seems it's become a place that does a very good job of sowing the seeds of discontent.
-Because of this, I think it completely changes how we market.
+Because of this trend, I think it completely changes how we market.

 I'll add a little disclaimer here.
-I don't think that Facebook is doing anything malicious.
-I think this is a symptom of society right now and Facebook, along with other social media channels, has simply made it easy enough to engage with others that they facilitate this behavior.
+I don't think that Facebook, Instagram, or other social media apps are doing anything malicious.
+I think this is a symptom of society right now, and social media channels have simply made it easy enough to engage with others to facilitate this behavior.

 24-Hour News Cycle